norlab-ulaval/libpointmatcher/README.md

 If your operating system does not provide it, you must get [Eigen].
 It only needs to be downloaded and extracted.
-[libnabo] must be downloaded and installed, please follow the [libnabo's] documentation to do so.
+[libnabo] must be downloaded and installed, please follow the [libnabo]'s documentation to do so.

 Quick compilation and installation under Unix
 ---------------------------------------------